hegner123/budget-planing/README.md

 user | No description | uuid | uuid
 uuid | No description | uuid | uuid

-Once you have created the table, you will need to create a .env file in the root directory and add the following variables:
+Once you have created the tables, you will need to create a .env file in the root directory and add the following variables:

 ```
 NEXT_PUBLIC_SUPABASE_URL